-Flag Description Notes -p[rbugpca] Preserve r: replication number b: block size u: user g: group p: permission c: checksum-type a: ACL Modification times are no unless the file sizes also di permissions because ACLs -i Ignore failures This option will keep more failed copies, which can be splits are attempted. -log <logdir></logdir> Write logs to <logdir></logdir> DistCp keeps logs of each retained if it is re-executed -m <num_maps></num_maps> Maximum number of simultaneous copies Specify the number of ma -overwrite Overwrite destination If a map fails and -i is no discussed in the Usage do should use this carefully. -update Overwrite if src size different from dst size As noted in the preceding destination file sizes; if the documentation, it also cha
+Flag Description Notes -p[rbugpca] Preserve r: replication number b: block size u: user g: group p: permission c: checksum-type a: ACL Modification times are not preserved.
+Also, when $-update$ is specified, status updates will not be synchronized unless the file sizes also differ (i.e. unless the file is recreated).
+If $-pa$ is specified, DistCp also preserves the permissions because ACLs are a super-set of permissions. -i Ignore failures This option will keep more accurate statistics about the copy than the default case.
+It also preserves logs from failed copies, which can be valuable for debugging.
+Finally, a failing map will not cause the job to fail before all splits are attempted. -log <logdir></logdir> Write logs to <logdir></logdir> DistCp keeps logs of each file it attempts to copy as map output.
+If a map fails, the log output will not be retained if it is re-executed. -m <num_maps></num_maps> Maximum number of simultaneous copies Specify the number of maps to copy data.
+Note that more maps may not necessarily improve throughput. -overwrite Overwrite destination If a map fails and $-i$ is not specified, all the files in the split, not only those that failed, will be recopied.
+As discussed in the Usage documentation, it also changes the semantics for generating destination paths, so users should use this carefully. -update Overwrite if src size different from dst size As noted in the preceding, this is not a "sync" operation.
+The only criterion examined is the source and destination file sizes; if they